NorESMhub/NorESM/doc/access/download_input.rst

 Downloading inputdata
 ======================

-WILL BE UPDATED BY jan.griesfeller@met.no

 Input datasets are needed to run the model.
-We don't recommend downloading the entire dataset because of the size (~TB). and since the input data sets needed for a specific case and configuration will be automatically downloaded when you build the case.
-We also recommend to only have one input directory on a machine which is shared for all users.
+We don't recommend downloading the entire dataset because of the size (~1TB).
+Input datasets needed for a specific case and configuration will be automatically downloaded when a user builds a case.
+We recommend to only have one input directory on a machine which is shared for all users.

 The input data needs to be stored in a local directory on the machine the model is build and run.
 The path to the local directory is set in <noresm-base>/cime/config/cesm/machines/config_machines.xml

 ::